-Electricity contract means a contract for the supply of electricity to a selected point of use and the price of the electricity supplied.
-The electricity contract defines who has ordered the electricity, where the electricity is to be used, how much the electricity will cost and the duration of the contract.
+Electricity contract means a contract for the supply of electricity to a selected point of use (i.e. address).
+The electricity contract defines who has ordered the electricity, where the electricity will be used, how much the electricity will cost and the duration of the contract.

 Electricity transmission and electricity tax are billed separately by the local grid company and are not affected by the electricity contract.
 The electricity contract is therefore only an agreement on the supply of electricity and the price to be charged for electricity.

 In mainland Finland, you can order an electricity contract from any company selling electricity in Finland.
 Electricity prices can therefore be compared between all electricity companies operating in Finland, which makes it easy to tender for electricity.

 When choosing an electricity contract, the first thing you usually look at is the price of electricity.
 However, the final electricity price is calculated using a different formula depending on the type of electricity contract, which may seem confusing to the uninitiated.

 In practice, when choosing an electricity contract, you should consider the following:

 - Electricity price

 The easiest way to find a new and cheapest electricity contract for your own use is to use our comparison engine.
 To the comparison engine just need to report estimated annual electricity consumption, then the machine automatically calculates the estimated annual cost and arranges electricity contracts from cheapest to most expensive - regardless of the contract pricing method.